 Employees in Finland are protected by benefits covering employment contracts, working hours, annual holidays, and privacy.
 Additionally, national and sector collective agreements also lay down minimum employment requirements.

 National Minimum Wage: Finland does not have a national minimum wage, with minimum levels of salary applied by collective and union agreements and by sectors.
 These are legally binding and apply to Finnish and foreign workers.

 Working Hours: The Working Time Act covers regular working, plus additional work and overtime which require the employee’s consent.
-General working time is eight hours per day or 40 per week or can average 40 hours weekly over 52 weeks.
+General working time is eight hours per day or 40 per week or an average of 40 hours weekly over 52 weeks.
 Period working time is restricted to 80 hours over two weeks or 120 hours over three weeks and is allowed only in certain sectors by law or collective agreements.
-‘Flexiwork’ can be agreed between employer and employee but must not average more than 40 hours a week over four months.
-Employees are entitled to a one-hour break after six hours work and are allowed to leave the workplace.
-Shorter breaks are allowed if employer and employee agree.
-Employees must have at least 11 hours’ rest between working days and a continuous 35-hour break every seven days.
+‘Flexiwork’ can be agreed upon between employer and employee but must not average more than 40 hours a week over four months.
+Employees are entitled to a one-hour break after six hours of work and are allowed to leave the workplace.
+Shorter breaks are allowed if the employer and employee agree.
+Employees must have at least 11 hours of rest between working days and a continuous 35-hour break every seven days.

 Overtime: The Working Time Act stipulates employees receive 50% above their regular wage for two hours’ overtime and 100% extra for subsequent hours.

 Annual Leave: Under the Annual Holidays Act, leave is calculated between April 1 and March 31 as the credit year.
 Leave is two days per month for employees working 14 days or 35 hours each calendar month for employment of fewer than 12 months and two-and-a-half days per month after working more than 12 months.
 Employees can claim additional days if they are unable to take their full entitlement due to illness, injury, or medical rehabilitation, up to a maximum of 75 days.